johnskiller/skykiller_blog/content/clean_start.md

 pptp
 ====
-install pptp vpn and setup firewall to allow pptp traffic
+install pptp vpn and setup firewall to allow pptp traffic， please refer [this site][1] for detail

     apt-get install pptp